craftcms/docs/docs/4.x/config/README.md

 ### `.env`

-Out of the box, Craft uses [DotEnv](https://github.com/vlucas/phpdotenv) to load values into the environment from a `.env` file in the root of your project.
+New [Craft projects]() use [DotEnv](https://github.com/vlucas/phpdotenv) to load values into the environment from a `.env` file in the root of your project.
 A basic `.env` file contains pairs of keys and values:

 ```env
 CRAFT_APP_ID=my-project